MapleSubmit a Bug

 All bug reports must come with a PoC with an end-effect impacting an asset-in-scope in order to be considered for a reward.

 Payouts are handled by the Maple team directly and are denominated in USD.
-However, payouts are done in USDC or MPL.
+However, payouts are done in USDC or MPL, at the discretion of the team.

 - USD $25,000